chris-shannon/CMPT371_A3_Groudle/README.md

 ## **6\.
 Academic Integrity & References**

 * **Code Origin:**
   * The socket boilerplate was adapted from the course tutorial "TCP Echo Server".
 The core multithreaded game logic, protocol, and state management were written by the group.
+  * client.py side code  started out as the tic tac toe game before being modified.
   * The existing `README.md` template was modified with our projects details instead of writing a `README.md` from scratch
 * **GenAI Usage:**
-  * AI was used in the creation of the client side code, including the game window and styling.
+  * Claude was used to generate the client side gui (anything using the tkinter)
   * Claude was used to explain error messages when they occurred during the process of creating the server logic.
   * Claude was used to help explain the server logic and commands, and how to use locks properly in this application.
   * Github Copilot (Gemini) was used to help explaining sections 2 and 5 of the `README.md` succinctly.